Procurement Transformation – 4 Steps to transform your Procurement Capability

 - what areas might require enhancement in the light of longer term strategic aims

 Procurement Function Diagnostic provides an effective way of creating a useful, early stage view on the effectiveness of an existing function, its positioning on the maturity curve and areas for development.
-The diagram below provides an example of how a procurement function in a public-sector organisation compared against industry level best practices.

 Step 2 – Creating spend transparency, savings potential – and budget for investment